Jorden-V/Band_Website_1st_Project/README.md

 ### User stories

-As a user type, I want to perform an action, so that I can achieve a goal.

 - As an existing fan I want the ability to book the band out for events so I can have them play at my wedding.
-- As an existing fan I want the ability to follow the band on all avalible social media sites.
+- As an existing fan I want the ability to follow the band on all available social media sites.
 - As a potential fan I want to learn more about the band to see if they are for me.
-- As an existing or potential fan I want the ability to listern to the bands music for enjoyment but also to see if i enjoy it.
+- As an existing or potential fan I want the ability to listen to the bands music for enjoyment but also to see if i enjoy it.
 - As an event planner I need the ability to contact the band to book events for my clients.
 - As a marketing agency we need to be be able to contact the band for oppertunies to promote them.

 ## Features

-### Existing Features

 #### Across the entire site

 - Navbar: Allows all users to navigate to any part of the website without the use of browser 'back' and 'forward' buttons.
 - Collapsed Navbar: Gives all users the ability to navigate the site whilst in mobile view without taking up realestate.
-- Social media links: Allows users to follow the band on all social media platforms avalible generating more popularity with the band.
+- Social media links: Allows users to follow the band on all social media platforms available generating more popularity with the band.

 #### index.html